A Brief History

 Scotch College has been represented every year, gradually other schools have joined in, the most recent being Haileybury College who entered the Boys First Eight event for the first time in 1991.

 The Sumner Challenge Cup was presented in 1875 by the Hon T J Sumner to become the property of the school who should first win it three times.
 Scotch won it in 1875, 1876 and 1879 and have retained it since that date.
+However with the introduction of school girls at this regatta, the Sumner Cup became the Schoolgirl Eight trophy.

 At a meeting of Delegates held at Scotch College on lst April, 1911, it was unanimously decided to accept the Challenge Cup which was offered by Mr. C. Fairbairn, of " Banongil," Skipton, to be held from year to year by the School which is Head of the River.